What Grade of Carpet

 If you don't buy a carpet that is designed to handle your level of foot traffic, your new carpet will wear out in a hurry!
-The manufacturers carpet warranty will have no value if you choose a carpet that is incapable of tolerating your needs and goals.
-Take my FREE Carpet Foot Traffic Test to see which grade of carpet you need to buy!
+The manufacturers carpet warranty will have no value if you choose a carpet that is incapable of tolerating your level of foot traffic.
+Take my FREE Carpet Foot Traffic Test to help determine which grade of carpet you need.

 Price vs. durability is the main problem to overcome when you are considering the best flooring options for your home.
 If you buy a poorly made carpet it will surely wear out faster than you expect.
 How will you know which grade of carpet is right for you?
 This is the hardest question for most consumers to answer.
 But this is where I can help you make wise and informed choices.